What are traineeships?

 If you’re already receiving benefits as you’re out of work or on very low wages, it’s best to check with your local Jobcentre Plus to ensure that the traineeship won’t affect your benefit claims.

-You can search ‘find a traineeship’ that provides details of all available traineeships near where you live and nationally, and for more information please visit the national traineeships website.
+You can search ‘find a traineeship’ that provides details of all available traineeships near where you live and nationally.
+For more information please visit the national traineeships website.

 Don’t forget that the National Careers Service can also provide career advice, guidance and support for you on traineeships.